Congratulations on the new album, The Art of Collaboration.

 On the album you collaborate with 60 jazz musicians and singers, who was the most memorable to work with?

 I first heard Tommy Emmanuel when he performed at my high school in Sydney, so to be recording with Tommy all these years later and having him on my album is incredible.
-Many consider him “The Greatest Acoustic Guitarist In The World” and not only is he an absolute master, but he is also lovely, kind, and humble.
+Many consider him “The Greatest Acoustic Guitarist In The World” and not only is he an absolute master, he is also lovely, kind, and humble.

 With so many fantastic successful songs on your album, do you have a favourite song to perform?